 Due to recent changes in Google policies, the version of the Qustodio app available on the Google Play Store no longer includes our Calls and SMS monitoring feature.
 The feature is only available on the full version of Qustodio which must be downloaded from our website onto your child’s device.

 If you are on your child’s device already, click the Download button below to download the full version.
-Otherwise, scan the QR code from their device to get to this page and then download it there.

 You will be asked to go to ‘Settings’ and ‘Allow Qustodio’.
 This will enable you to download the full app with Calls & SMS monitoring directly from our website.